pujasubramaniam/STA380/STA380-Final.md

 mystocks3 = c("AOR", "FXE", "LQD", "VHT", "USO", "IYW", "DBC", "VFH", "INDA", "VNQ") myprices = getSymbols(mystocks3, from = "2014-01-14")
 ```

-    ## pausing 1 second between requests for more than 5 symbols
-    ## pausing 1 second between requests for more than 5 symbols
-    ## pausing 1 second between requests for more than 5 symbols
-    ## pausing 1 second between requests for more than 5 symbols
-    ## pausing 1 second between requests for more than 5 symbols
-    ## pausing 1 second between requests for more than 5 symbols

 ``` r
 for(ticker in mystocks3) {